 As a general information regarding nested IF statements formula, you can nest or combine 7 IF statements in one formula till MS Excel 2007.
 But in MS Excel 2010 and later versions, you can nest up to 64 IF statements.

-Generally, nested IF statements are used for various scales, like grade structure, commission structure, tax structure and so on… Sometime too big scale structure results in very complicated nested IF statements, so it is very important to use nested IF statement wisely otherwise it gets complicated to understand easily.
+Generally, nested IF statements are used for various scales, like grade structure, commission structure, tax structure and so on… Sometimes too large of a scale structure results in very complicated nested IF statements, so it is very important to use nested IF statement wisely otherwise it gets complicated to understand easily.

-In this example you will learn how to create multiple nested IF statements in single formula.
-Suppose you have sales data a company for various salespersons.
+In this example, you will learn how to create multiple nested IF statements in a single formula.
+Suppose you have sales data from a company for various salespersons.
 You have a sales commission structure based on sales amount as given below, and you need to assign a commission % as per structure using nested IF statements approach.

-In the above screen shot you have a commission structure based on sales amount and for your better understanding we have also setup conditions or logical tests used in nested IF statements in this example.
+In the above screen shot you have a commission structure based on sales amounts and for your better understanding, we have also setup conditions or logical tests used in nested IF statements in this example.

-Now by using each condition or logical test in each IF statement you will nest all the five IF statements in single formula as follows;
+Now by using each condition or logical test in each IF statement, you will nest all the five IF statements in a single formula as follows;